Skip to content

 Create and maintain a good public image for a business or organisation.

-Also known as: press officer, pr officer, media relations officer, communications officer
+Also known as: press officer, PR officer, media relations officer, communications officer

 About the job

-Salary
+Salary (before tax)

-Entry level
+Entry

 Experienced